LiGitGo/VideoTurbo/readme.md

 ![Installation](images/02.png)

-4. Hold down numeric keys to adjust video to corresponding speeds (key 5 corresponds to 1.5x speed, other numeric keys correspond to 1.0/2.0/3.0 etc.)
+4. Hold down numeric keys on the keyboard to adjust video to corresponding speeds (key 5 corresponds to 1.5x speed, other numeric keys correspond to 1.0/2.0/3.0 etc.)

 5. Release the numeric key to restore the video to original speed